mtclevans/semantictextanalysis/README.md

 **Semantic Text Analysis Framework**

 **Python**
-1. Import all required functions for the framework (framework/functions)
+1. Import all required functions for the framework (framework/functions.py)
 2. Undertake analysis on the Scierc dataset distribution (framework/sciercanalysis)
 3. Undertaken confusion matrix analysis for ner and re (framework/confusionmatrices)
-4. Generate POS Tags for Qualitative Data Analysis Software import (framework/posTags)
+4. Generate POS Tags for Qualitative Data Analysis Software import (framework/posTags.py)
-5. Transform data and generate .xlsx for Qualitative Data Analysis Software import (framework/qdas/dataTransform)
+5. Transform data and generate .xlsx for Qualitative Data Analysis Software import (framework/qdas/dataTransform.py)

-**Qualitative Data Analysis**
+**Semantic Text Analysis**
 We used Nvivio (REF) on Windows OS.
 Please note: Not all Nvivo features are present on MacOS:
 Queries will produce different results on Mac as they are not filtered by user.